Razyapoo/Indoor-Positioning-System/Archive/Journal/Notes_collected_during_the_work_mainly_UWB.md

   - uploading existing code from official **[arduino-dw1000](https://github.com/thotro/arduino-dw1000)** library (examples/DW1000Ranging_ANCHOR/DW1000Ranging_ANCHOR.ino and examples/DW1000Ranging_TAG/DW1000Ranging_TAG.ino)
     - it works perfectly, but only for one tag and one anchor
     - To support more anchors, we have to use already implemented linked list of anchors:
-      - integration of [link.cpp](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.cpp) and [link.h](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.h) to detect multiple anchors from a tag
+      - integration of [link.cpp](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.cpp) and [link.h](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.h) to detect multiple anchors from a tag.
+However, there is a downside of this approad.

-- The main idea of the project is to implement synchronized system which uses several methods for distance measurement and then estimates final distance based on measured distances.
-For example it can use average.
+- The main idea of the project is to implement synchronized system which uses several methods for distance measurement.

   - this requires synchronization between each method

-- First thing which comes to mind is to use some machine which will collect data from every method and then make final decision about the distance estimation.
+- First thing which comes to mind is to use some machine which will collect data from every method.
 This machine can be a server.

 - There are two ways to store the distances measured by UWB chips: in anchors and in tags.